redsec/coreboot-reference/README.md

 QEMU linux binaries are not being used currently however you can still use one and it should work.

 Windows folder
 ==============

 Windows folder contains example startup scripts for target QEMU build.
+Some scripts enable gdb server in QEMU for debugging purposes so you can use IDA to debug it.
+When using IDA with QEMU remember to enable gdb server for IPv4 since IDA can't use IPv6 to connect.

-By default gdb server is being enabled so it allows connecting with IDA for debugging purposes for example.
+When running QEMU with provided scripts you need linux.img disk image file.
+By default we are using imiges available at: http://wiki.qemu.org/Testing